LeiaQuesada/sproutlog/README.md

 # SproutLog

-## Description
+A full-stack MVP built with React and FastAPI that help plant owners track tasks over time.
+The app focuses on clean data modeling, time-based logic, and a clear separation of concerns between frontend and backend.

-A React MVP built with React and FastAPI that helps users track plant care tasks over time.
+## Separation of Concerns

-## Planning
+- SQLAlchemy models handle persistence

 ### User Stories: